novelmartis/novelmartis.github.io/misc.md

   - Correction to the first tweet - the accepted papers can be found [here](https://ccneuro.org/2018/Papers/AcceptedPapers.asp)

 <p class="message">
-  Useful resources on the internet.
+  Useful resources on the internet
 </p>

 - Installing LaTeX on a Mac (14/05/2023)